-Let’s Encrypt is a free open certificate authority that aims to provide SSL certificate for general public.
-It is a project of Internet Research Group, a public service corporation.
-Let’s Encrypt is sponsored by many companies including Google, Facebook, Sucuri, Mozilla, Cisco, etc.
+Let’s Encrypt is a free open certificate authority that aims to provide SSL certificates for the general public.
+It is a project of the Internet Research Group, a public service corporation.
+Let’s Encrypt is sponsored by many companies, including Google, Facebook, Sucuri, Mozilla, Cisco, and more.

 Easy Way – Using a Host That Offers Built-in Free SSL

-As Let’s Encrypt is becoming popular, some WordPress hosting companies have already started offering built-in easy SSL set up.
+As Let’s Encrypt became more popular, many WordPress hosting companies started offering built-in, easy SSL setup.

 The easiest way to add Let’s Encrypt free SSL to WordPress is by signing up with a hosting company that offers a built-in integration.